Olive Trees in Andalusia

 Health Benefits of Olive Oil

 These benefits include: Improvements in heart disease, blood pressure, cholestorol, Alzheimer´s, diabetes, some forms of cancer.
-Also, despite its relatively high calories, olive oil can help in reducing or controlling weight.
+Also, despite its relatively high calories, it can help in reducing or controlling weight.

 A more detailed list of the benefits of olive oil, as an integral part of the Med Diet, here.

 There are a few dissenting voices on the internet.
 People who suggest that the benefits of olive oil are illusory - just hype.
-But the vast majority of qualified people, such as doctors or nutrition researchers, are enthusiastic about the benefits of olive oil.
+But the vast majority of qualified people, such as doctors or nutrition researchers, are enthusiastic about its benefits.

 "Let food be thy medicine and medicine be thy food."
 Hippocrates (d.
 370 BC)